The Trump A to Z, from America First to ‘Zero’

 XENOPHOBIA: Intense fear of foreigners, a charge leveled against the Trump administration for its anti-immigrant stance, and notably as part of legal challenges to its travel ban.

-YUGE: A phonetic rendering of Trump’s way of saying the word ‘huge.’
+YUGE: A phonetic rendering of his way of saying the word ‘huge.’

-ZERO: Another staple of Trump speak, a way to add negative emphasis, such as his assertion there was “zero collusion” between his campaign Russia.
+ZERO: Another staple of Donald speak, a way to add negative emphasis, such as his assertion there was “zero collusion” between his campaign Russia.